-The estimates of market opportunity and forecasts of market growth included in the Prospectus may prove to be inaccurate, and even if the markets in which we compete achieve the forecasted growth, our business could fail to grow at similar rates, or at all.
+From time to time we may provide estimates of market opportunity and forecasts of market growth.
+These estimates may prove to be inaccurate, and even if the markets in which we compete achieve the forecasted growth, our business could fail to grow at similar rates, or at all.